 After concluding that the defendant’s negligent care was the proximate cause of the baby’s injuries, the judge explained each element of damages that the plaintiff was entitled to receive.

-- Medical Expenses: the judge awarded all the plaintiff’s past medical expenses ($64,967.77) plus $80,000 in future medical expenses.
+- Medical Expenses: The judge awarded all the plaintiff’s past medical expenses ($64,967.77) plus $80,000 in future medical expenses.

-- Future Lost Earnings: the defendant argued that the baby’s injury would not have any impact on his future ability to work, but the judge disagreed and awarded $2.6 million in future lost earnings.
+- Future Lost Earnings: The defendant argued that the baby’s injury would not have any impact on his future ability to work, but the judge disagreed and awarded $2.6 million in future lost earnings.

-- Disfigurement: under Illinois law disfigurement is a separate category of damages.
+- Disfigurement: Under Illinois law, disfigurement is a separate category of damages.
 The judge found that for the rest of his life the baby will have shrunken, shortened, damaged arm with significant loss of movement.
 He awarded $1.5 million in damages for disfigurement.

-- Loss of Normal Life: the judge found that the baby’s arm injury would prevent him from engaging in a host of normal activities in life such as playing sports, video games, musical instruments, etc. For this deprivation of a normal life, the judge awarded $2 million in damages.
+- Loss of Normal Life: The judge found that the baby’s arm injury would prevent him from engaging in a host of normal activities in life such as playing sports, video games, musical instruments, etc. For this deprivation of a normal life, the judge awarded $2 million in damages.

-- Pain and Suffering: the judge found that the disfigurement and disability of his right arm will cause a lifetime of pain and suffering and awarded another $2 million in damages for this category.
-This is, in my mind, a pretty low pain and suffering award for injuries that will last this child a lifetime.
+- Pain and Suffering: The judge found that the disfigurement and disability of his right arm will cause a lifetime of pain and suffering and awarded another $2 million in damages for this category.
+This is, in my mind, a low pain and suffering award for injuries that will last this child a lifetime.

 The total amount of damages awarded to the plaintiff was $8,297,967.77.
 In his Memorandum decision, the judge explained that the non-economic damages were comparable to damages awarded in similar brachial plexus injury cases.